JavaScript-Open-Curriculum-Foundation/JS-OSC/JavaScript-First/00-History-of-JS/[RAW]A-brief-history.md

 Beginning in 2009, serverJS was created to give JavaScript a module system and later was renamed commonJS .
 The goal was "to establish conventions on module ecosystem for JavaScript outside of the web browser" and was likely related to some of the failed ES4 proposals.

-.Later the same year, Ryan Dahl would build on top of this to create the Node.js is a runtime environment for JavaScript, which used the Chrome V8 engine among others such as libuv and released in May, 2009.
+Later the same year, Ryan Dahl would build on top of this to create the Node.js is a runtime environment for JavaScript, which used the Chrome V8 engine among others such as libuv and released in May, 2009.

 This runtime environment, is what allowed JavaScript to run virtually anywhere the environment is installed.